-The annual fee is a written agreement between the member and SI.
-There is again one performance obligation the service for this year.
-The fee of \$2,000 is the total contract price and is received in 20X5 for the 20X6 ski season.
-This would be unearned revenue when received.
-Assuming the ski season goes from Dec 1 until March 31 \$500 would be recognized in 20X5 and the remainder in 20X6 which would be the period in which the service is performed.
+- Step 1: The annual fee is a written agreement between the member and WFI. - Step 2: There is again one performance obligation, the service for this year. - Step 3: The fee of \$2,000 is the total contract price and is received in 20X5 for the 20X6 ski season.
+This would be unearned revenue when received. - Step 4: There is no allocation since there is only one performance obligation. - Step 5: Assuming the ski season goes from Dec 1 until March 31 \$500 would be recognized in 20X5 and the remainder in 20X6 which would be the period in which the service is performed.
 There would be no cash collection risk since the amount is paid upfront.

-3. Revenue recognition guests
+2. Revenue recognition guests

-The contract with the guest is the written contract when they receive the ticket to ski not when the reservation is made since this reservation could be cancelled.
-The performance obligation is the right to ski that day.
-The overall contract price is the price of the ski ticket.
-The performance would be the right to ski on that day.
+- Step 1: The contract with the guest is the written contract when they receive the ticket to ski, not when the reservation is made since this reservation could be cancelled. - Step 2: The performance obligation is the right to ski that day. - Step 3: The overall contract price is the price of the ski ticket. - Step 4: There is no allocation since there is only one performance obligation. - Step 5: The performance would be the right to ski on that day.
 There is no cash collection risk since the guest pays by credit card when they purchase the ticket.

-4. Special promotions
+3. Special promotions

-The contract with the customer is the written contract when they receive the ticket and the right to a future lesson.
-There are two separate performance obligations the right to ski and the right to the lesson.
-The total contract price is \$100.
-This price would need to be allocated to the two separate performance obligations based on their relative fair value.
+Step 1: The contract with the customer is the written contract when they receive the ticket and the right to a future lesson.

+Step 2: There are two separate performance obligations the right to ski and the right to the lesson.

+Step 3: The total contract price is \$100.

+Step 4: This price would need to be allocated to the two separate performance obligations based on their relative fair value.
-Fair value ski pass 80 = 61.5% x 100 = \$61.50Fair value lesson 50 = 38.5% x 100 = \$38.50

-Total fair value 130
+Fair value ski pass 80 = 61.5% x 100 = \$61.50Fair value lesson 50 = 38.5% x 100 = \$38.50Total fair value 130

-The \$61.50 for the ski pass the performance obligation would be satisfied on the day that they ski.
-For the \$38.50 the performance obligation would be satisfied on the day they take the lesson.
+Step 5: The \$61.50 allocated to the performance obligation for the ski pass would be satisfied on the day that they ski.
+For the \$38.50, the performance obligation would be satisfied on the day they take the lesson.
 There would be no cash collection risk assuming a credit card is used to purchase the special pass.

-5. Coupons
+4. Coupons

 It must be determined if an economic loss would occur for the coupons.
 The coupons are for \$5 and the price of a ski pass is \$80.
-This is a minor amount compared to the price of the ski pass so SI would still be selling the ski pass at a profit.
+This is a minor amount compared to the price of the ski pass so WFI would still be selling the ski pass at a profit.
 Therefore, the coupons should only be recognized as a cost when they are redeemed.

-6. Dealer Loan
+5. Manufacturer Loan

 The manufacturer of the ski lift has provided a 0% interest loan.
 This is often referred to as a dealer loan.
 The loan is either measured in FVTPL or other liabilities.
-Most liabilities are measured in other liabilities and since there is no mismatch I recommend this loan be recorded in other liabilities.
-SI is required to record the loan at fair value using the market rate of interest which would be their incremental borrowing rate of 8%.
+Most liabilities are measured in other liabilities and since there is no mismatch I recommend this loan be recorded in other liabilities and not to elect FVPL.
+WFI is required to record the loan at fair value using the market rate of interest which would be their incremental borrowing rate of 8%.
 Therefore, the loan would be recorded at \$2.5 million (2 periods, 8%) = \$2,143,350.
 The loan would then be amortized using the effective interest method and interest expense of \$171,468 would be recorded in 20X5.
 This would not impact the current ratio in 20X5 because the full amount would be presented as long term.

-7. Lawsuit
+6. Lawsuit